About This Project

 As a member of Kolossal - Chad and the team at SubC became one of 20 candidate groups for the 2018 Pritzker Emerging Environmental Genius Prize - Kolossal was the Grand Prize winner for the Con X Tech Prize for prototyping a deep sea camera system.

+This crowdfunding campaign is now closed, but donations to the ongoing colossal squid expeditions to Antarctica are available at the KOLOSSAL website.
 KOLOSSAL is an ocean exploration and conservation non-profit (501C3) based in Venice, California.
-Donations to this crowdfunding campaign can be tax deductible.
+Donations can be tax deductible.

 About the ACKBAR I (A Camera for Kraken Baiting and Recording) deep sea camera system, and winner of the grand prize in the Con X Tech Prize - a global prototyping competition for conservation technology: